Ruthvik-reddy-A/Ruthvik-reddy-A/README.md

 - 👋 Hi, I’m A. Ruthvik Reddy
-- 👀 I’m interested in IOT & FPGA Development
+- 👀 I’m interested in VLSU & FPGA Development
-- 🌱 I’m currently learning PCB design & Verilog/VHDL
+- 🌱 I’m currently learning PCB design & python
--    I'm currently learning VLSI
+-    I'm currently learning CMOS
 - 📫 How to reach me : ruthvikreddy04@gmail.com
+reddy.ruthvik0411@gmail.com

 <!---
 Ruthvik-reddy-A/Ruthvik-reddy-A is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.